pihedron/biosphere/README.md

 - integrating computer vision for waste sorting
 - creating a mathematical model for carbon footprint calculations
 - adding an authentication system for users
+- querying the database and filtering reports by location

+## Future Potential

+This project has lots of potential since the basic foundations for a full stack website have already been built.
+An authentication system and database have already been implemented which will allow additional features such as:
+- gamification: reward volunteers
+- discussions: allow locals to discuss and create public posts
+- community projects: attract community members to support an initiative

 ## Learning Experience